Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <p>This repository includes the files requires to (almost) fully dark theme firefox quantum to dark-gray colors
 (with #222-#444 colors mostly). </p>
-<p><b>Of course... you could as well use these files to color your firefox any way you wanted</b>, the only thing you'd have to do
+<p><b>Of course... you could as well use these files to color your firefox any way you wanted</b>, the only thing you'd have to do is change the correct values (what each class or id does is commented above each) in the .css files (as far as you know some
-is change the correct values (what each class or id does is commented above each) in the .css files (as far as you know some basic css or color coding, it shouldn't be too hard)</p>
+basic css or color coding, it shouldn't be too hard)</p>
 <p>What this "theme" will not affect will be your persona, the text color used by it, and the accent color (line above active tab).
 To change those settings, you can change them manually through the <code>about:config</code> page, searching
 <b>lightweightThemes.usedThemes</b> there, and changing the textcolor or accentcolor codes of your used persona respectively.</p>

 <h3>Last update: <b>07/12/2017</b></h3>
 <p>Files updated:</p>
 <ul>
+  <li><b>Scrollbar patchers</b> -> Created Windows patchers to change the scrollbars of firefox in a more automated way (You still need to re-patch using these after a firefox update).</li>
   <li><b>Userchrome.css</b> -> Changed the "done" button border color to a darker blue on the customization page.</li>
   <li><b>Usercontent.css</b> -> Changed all about: pages buttons to have a darker blue border.
 Added the theme to the <code>about:support</code> page.</li>
 </ul>